AppleHolic/source_separation/README.md

 The latest model in this repository is basically built with spectrogram based models.
 In mainly, [Complex convolution and phase masking](https://arxiv.org/abs/1903.03107) are implemented with modifications.
+- Complex Convolution, Weighted SDR Loss

 And then, To more stable inferences in real cases, below things are adopted.

-1. Audioset data is used to augment noises.
+- Audioset data is used to augment noises.

 Dataset source is opened on [audioset_augmentor](https://github.com/AppleHolic/audioset_augmentor).
 See this [link](https://research.google.com/audioset/download.html) for finding explanations about audioset.
-*Balanced train label dataset is used* (Label balanced, non-human classes, 18055 samples)
+This repo used *Balanced train label dataset* (Label balanced, non-human classes, 18055 samples)

-2. Preemphasis is used to remove high-frequency noises on adapting real samples.
+- Preemphasis is used to remove high-frequency noises on adapting real samples.

 When I did use non-preemphasis models to test real samples, that model usually generate high-frequency noises.
 So, preemphasis is processed on noise and clean targets to reduce that noises.

-> Implementation details, samples, findings, pros and cons will be updated soon.

 ### Dataset

 [Voice Bank](https://datashare.is.ed.ac.uk/handle/10283/1942) and Audioset (see above section)

+You can use pre-defined preprocessing and dataset sources on https://github.com/Appleholic/pytorch_sound

 ## List to be updated

+- [ ] A post that describes implementation details, samples, findings, pros and cons.
+- [ ] Inference with minimum dependency.
+- [ ] Add dynamic pitch augmentation
 - [ ] Reporting evaluations
-- [ ] A post that describes implementation details, samples, findings, pros and cons.
-- [ ] Separation with minimum dependency.
 - [ ] Reducing dependencies.
 - [ ] Comments and docs with more plentiful information.